 Everyone loves a Chaconne!
 A Chaconne is a type of musical composition used as a vehicle for variation on a repeated short harmonic progression.
 Its appeal lies in the tension between hypnotic repetition and ever-evolving variation.
 This program will include a Chaconne for organ by Buxtehude, for string quartet by Britten, for violin and organ by Vitali, and J. S. Bach’s famous Chaconne in D minor for solo violin.
 Jennifer Caine Provine, violin; Emilie Choi, violin; Alex Grimes, viola; Page Smith, cello; and Michael Kleinschmidt, organ.

 FRIDAY, FEBRUARY 21, 2020

-Tchaikovsky’s Divine Liturgy:
+Tchaikovsky’s Divine Liturgy

-CAPPELLA ROMANA AND PACIFIC YOUTH CHOIR
+CAPPELLA ROMANA with THE PACIFIC YOUTH CHOIR

 Tchaikovsky’s singular artistic voice in his Liturgy broke open the floodgates of creativity in Russian Orthodox choral music, including music for young singers.
 Grand and majestic sections of the Divine Liturgy beautifully contrast with its intimate moments of devotion and awe.
 Cappella Romana is joined by over 100 singers from Pacific Youth Choir, basso profundo Glenn Miller, and guest conductor Benedict Sheehan.